 Name of Plan Lead How do the goals of your Strategic Plan overlap with the Organization goals of each plan?
-Salem DPCD works directly with Peabody and member Continuum of City of Doob ody agencies in implementation of the Strategic Plan to support Care City of Peabody and enhance its existing programs that address at-risk and homeless families.
+Salem DPCD works directly with Peabody and member Continuum of City of Peabody agencies in implementation of the Strategic Plan to support Care and enhance its existing programs that address at-risk and homeless families.